 Use regulatory frameworks by name.
 Reference the SA compliance environment directly.
 Prefer "reliable" over "excellent".
 Prefer "demonstrable" over "proven".
 Prefer "your auditors will see" over "you can trust us".

 A minefield of overlapping accountability obligations - the Auditor-General, the portfolio committee, council, COGTA, National Treasury and ultimately the residents who either receive services or do not.
+Infrastructure and Performance Management Directorates need real-time dashboards and reports to track project progress and demonstrate delivery.
 A technology failure is not just an IT problem.
 It is a service delivery failure.
 A procurement irregularity in a software purchase is an irregular expenditure finding that follows the accounting officer for years.
+Conditional grant spending under DoRA must be tracked and evidenced continuously.

 Level 1 B-BBEE status that protects them in every tender evaluation.
 Technical knowledge they do not have to explain.
 Solutions that do not create new compliance problems while solving technology ones.
-And an honest acknowledgement of the real constraints: tight budgets, load-shedding, connectivity gaps and under-resourced IT teams.
+Dashboards and reports that give performance managers visibility without extra administrative burden.
+And an honest acknowledgement of real constraints: tight budgets, load-shedding, connectivity gaps and under-resourced IT teams.
 Do not pretend these do not exist.

 Service delivery performance and audit accountability held together.
 These are not competing priorities when the technology partner understands both.

 B-BBEE Level 1 is a competitive advantage in every public sector tender.
-MFMA and PFMA alignment means the technology we deploy does not create new compliance problems.
+MFMA, PFMA and Division of Revenue Act alignment means the technology we deploy does not create new compliance problems - and conditional grant spending can be tracked, reported and evidenced in real time.

 We are not offering a global solution adapted for SA.
 We are offering one built for SA from the ground up.